-Ozone is used to purify drinking water and air in many applications, and is becoming a popular choice in the pool and spa industry, especially with people who dislike the smell and effects of chlorine.
+Ozone is used to purify drinking water and air in many applications and is becoming a popular choice in the pool and spa industry with people who dislike the smell and effects of chlorine.

 In the quanitites used for pool water purification, ozone is completely harmless.
-If you can smell it at all, it has a vaguely antiseptic scent, but used in the quantities necessary for pool sanitation, you won’t notice any smell at all.
-It’s amazingly effective for killing bacteria, including the stuff you fear getting in your pool, such as E. coli.
-Ozone is also effective at killing viruses, like colds and flu viruses.
+If you can smell it at all, it has a vaguely antiseptic odor but, used in the quantities necessary for pool sanitation, you won’t notice any odor at all.
+It’s amazingly effective for killing bacteria, including the stuff you fear showing up in your pool, such as E. coli.
+Ozone is also effective at killing viruses like colds and flu viruses.